 Guidelines for Faculty Scanning

 The UTC Library will scan print and microform materials and deliver them as PDFs to your e-mail account.
 All UTC Faculty and Staff may use this service at no charge.
-Please see the scanning guidelines and policies pertaining to copyright and fair use below.
+Please see the scanning guidelines and policies pertaining to copyright below.

 - Please allow sufficient time for processing scanning requests.
 The library processes materials as they come in.
 We strive for a 24-hour turnaround time; however, during peak times at the beginning of semesters it may take longer.

 - The Library will assess each request to determine if it is currently available online via the Internet or the library's electronic resources.
-If an item is found, the persistent URL will be e-mailed to the faculty member for publishing/posting in the UTC Online Learning Management System.
+If an item is found, the persistent URL will be e-mailed to the faculty member, in lieu of a scan, for publishing/posting in the UTC Learn.

 - Items will be scanned to PDF format with Optical Character Recognition (OCR) enabled for screen readers.
 The PDF will be e-mailed to the faculty e-mail address supplied in the form.